Tools for Developers

 Arlington Transit (ART) makes its schedule and route data freely available.

 Download GTFS data below.
-Files are updated daily at 3:35 a.m., Eastern Time, USA.
+Files are updated as changes are made.

 General Transit Feed Specification Realtime (GTFS-realtime)